 ARC Instructors should teach on a minimum of three courses at the level they are registered as an instructor every 2 years.
 These courses can be full or modular courses where active teaching has been over 50% of those courses.
 Non-teaching Course Directors may need to seek opportunities to engage in educational delivery to meet these requirements if only undertaking the role of Course Director.
 (Course results include faculty listings and identify the days present indicating if more than 75% of that time is spent Instructing).

-Recommended minimum number of courses to recertify as an:
+Recommended minimum number of courses every 2 years to recertify as an:

 This is not always achievable as a result of limited centres in the local area or for other reasons and consideration (when one or two courses only have been completed) should be sought from the ARC Course Coordinator firstname.lastname@example.org.
 This may result in the requirement to undertake two recertification courses over a period of time.
 Upon submission please include dates of courses and centres in the last 2 to 4 years and all cases will be considered on an individual basis.